 The carburetor mixes the correct proportion of air and fuel required for your Shindaiwa string trimmer to run.
 The passageways can become clogged and the small components can fail to function correctly.

 This can cause an insufficient amount of fuel mixed with air resulting in a rough running string trimmer that may just quit.
-You may be able to clean your carburetor to getting it working again.
+You may be able to clean your carburetor to get it working again.
 You may end up having to rebuild it (if rebuild kits are available for your carburetor) or replace the carburetor if cleaning doesn’t help.

 There is a small metal screen that keeps hot exhaust material from shooting out of the string trimmer and causing injury or starting a fire.
 This small screen will become plugged with a carbon buildup that will affect how the engine runs.